lumail/lumail/README.md

 lumail2
 =======

-This repository contains the `lumail2` application, a console-based email client with fully integrated scripting provided by Lua.
+This repository contains the `lumail2` console-based email client, with fully integrated scripting provided by Lua.

-This project is built upon of the previous [Lumail client](https://github.com/lumail/lumail/), and was initiated to improve both the core code and the user-presentation of that code:
+This project is built upon of the previous [Lumail client](https://github.com/lumail/lumail/), and was initiated to improve both the user-interface and the internal implementation:

-* The C++ core is much more consistent.
-* The Lua extension support is much more consistent.
+* The C++ core, and Lua scripting, is much more consistent.
 * The more things that can be pushed to Lua the better.
     * To allow customization.
     * To allow flexibility.

-The current status of the project is that of a work in-progress, but the core of the project is complete:
+The project is perpetually a work in-progress, but the core of the client is complete and robust:

-* Navigation around the various modes is complete.
 * Basic operations may be carried out against email:
      * Viewing Maildir hierarchies.
      * Viewing message-lists.
      * Reading emails.
      * Replying to emails.
      * Forwarding emails.
+     * Composing fresh emails.

 The missing facilities include:

 * Lack of support for GPG/PGP.
-* Lack of support for adding attachments to outgoing emails.
-* Lack of real documentation.

 **NOTE**: Lumail2 may well eat your email, corrupt your email, or otherwise cause data loss.
 If you have no current backups of your